LEADING OFF: Paxton vs Verlander in ALCS, day off for NLCS

 A look at what’s happening around the majors Sunday:

-Justin Verlander starts for Houston in Game 2 of the AL Championship Series, facing the Yankees at Minute Maid Park.
-Verlander led the majors with 21 wins this season and is 14-8 with a 3.20 ERA in postseason play.
+Justin Verlander starts for Houston in Game 2 of the AL Championship Series, trying to even the best-of-seven matchup with the Yankees.
+New York won the opener 7-0 at Minute Maid Park behind Gleyber Torres’ hitting and Masahiro Tanaka’s pitching.

-But Verlander wasn’t at his best earlier this week, chased in the fourth inning at Tampa Bay when the Astros had a chance to clinch the AL Division Series.
-That game came when Verlander started on three days’ rest — he’d done that just one before, after a rain-shortened outing in the 2011 playoffs.
+Verlander topped the majors with 21 wins this season and is 14-8 with a 3.20 ERA in postseason play.
+But he wasn’t at his best in his last start, chased in the fourth inning at Tampa Bay when the Astros had a chance to clinch the AL Division Series.
+That game came when Verlander started on three days’ rest — he’d done that just once before, after a rain-shortened outing in the 2011 playoffs.

 Verlander will be on regular rest when he faces James Paxton.
 The New York lefty made his first postseason start last week in the ALDS opener against the Twins and was driven out in the fifth inning.